aniketsinha2002/NetflixPlus/README.md

 - **Cumulative Layout Shift (CLS):** 0
   CLS measures the sum of all unexpected layout shifts of visible elements during page load.

+- **Speed Index:** 1.9s
+  Speed Index shows how quickly the contents of a page are visibly populated.

 ### Implemented Strategies: